 Well, the brains behind Sipsmith actually put the chatter into action.
 The two best friends opened their distillery in 2009 and have been going strong ever since.

-Numerous awards show it was a mighty fine call, while I can certainly attest the gin is delicious.
+Numerous awards show it was a mighty fine call, while we can certainly attest the gin is delicious.

 To find out what all the fuss is about you can take a distillery tour.
 The standard price includes a behind-the-scenes look as well as some tastings.

-They also do a fabulous cocktail class, which is one of my favourite gin experiences in London.
+They also do a fabulous cocktail class, which is one of our favourite gin experiences in London.

 Graveney Gin is just the small-batch London gin distillery that Tooting needed – even if it didn’t know it.